Being a black belt in finance means to have a net worth of a million dollars.

 Follow your passion if you are already rich.
 If not, then do something practical.

 At the end of the day, we need to create something of value for the world to reward us with money.
-It is very rare to have a well paying job or gig which coincides with your passion.
+It is sporadic to have a well-paying job or gig, which coincides with your passion.

 What is your weapon of choice? (favorite money tool/app)

 Since I believe it is important for individuals to invest, I would pick an investing app.
 I wanted an ideal platform with zero fees, very low minimums, and automated investments with automatic rebalancing.
 I also recommend choosing an app with some pre-built asset allocations to get one started.
 I did a side by side comparison and finally picked M1 Finance.